 Shooting a gun for the first time can be intimidating.
 Especially for younger students and those who haven’t spent time around firearms.
 Suppressors not only make the firearm quieter but help reduce the recoil.
 This allows a new shooter to spend more time focusing on the fundamentals, instead of worrying about the gun going off.
 They also allow instructors to better communicate without having to shout over gun fire.

-Contrary to video games using a suppressor does not reduce your range or accuracy.
+Contrary to video games, using a suppressor does not reduce your range or accuracy.
 Suppressors can actually increase muzzle velocity with what’s called free bore boost.
 In simple terms the suppressor can act almost as a barrel extension and increase muzzle velocities up to 50fps.
-Our suppressors are also tested for accuracy and minimal point of impact shift before they leave our shop.
+Our suppressors are also tested for accuracy and minimal point of impact shift.
 This means your rifle’s accuracy won’t be negatively affected and you can take your suppressor off and put it back on without having to re-zero your rifle.

 As mentioned previously, suppressors help prevent the shooter from anticipating the shot resulting in improved fundamentals.
 The reduction of recoil allows you to maintain your position and keeps you on target for better follow on shots.
 You’d be surprised by how much a suppressor can positively impact your shooting ability.